Professional License Capabilities

 Variable information can be read from or saved to a file in the Professional version.
 A variable information file has a .VAR filename extension, but it is a text file that can be opened in a word processor or spreadsheet.
 Variable information data can be saved to an existing .VAR file.
 In this case, the file is updated with the current information for the variables that are in use.
 Information in the file concerning variables that are not currently in use is not modified or deleted.
 If a program contains one or more modules, a dropdown list appears at the top center of the Variable Info dialog from which the module or main program can be selected.
 Variable information is read or saved for the selected module or main program.
 Variable information files make it very easy to prepare and use a file containing your common variables with appropriate guess values, limits, and units.

 A Report Window is provided in the Professional version.
 The Report Window operates just like a word processor offering the usual choice of fonts, font sizes, text style, sub and superscripts, color, tabs, left and right indents, etc. Graphics can be pasted into the window.
 The graphics can be equations copied from the Formatted Equations window, a plot from the Plot window, or any graphics in the Diagram window.
 Graphics can also be pasted from other applications.
-In addition, the Report Window can include EES variables that are automatically updated as their values change.
+In addition, the Report Window can include EES variables and plots that are automatically updated as their values change.

 The Professional version provides three additional optimization algorithms for optimization with two or more degrees of freedom.
 These are the Genetic, Nelder-Mead and DIRECT methods which are provided addition to the Variable Metric and Direct Search optimization methods.
 (Note that the DIRECT algorithm and the Direct Search method are very different optimization methods that share a similar name.)
 The Genetic method is slow, but it can find a global optimum for a specified search area even when local optima exist.
 The DIRECT algorithm is also capable of finding a global optimum in a region in which local optima exist and it can do so with many fewer function evaluations than required by the Genetic method.